uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Metadata
 --------

-Metadata concept is assotiated with a :ref:`dataset` and holds an information about its structure and type.
-This information shall be enough to determine the particular type of a dataset, and helps to understand how to interact with dataset in |dal_short_name| (for example, how to use it on a particular stage of :ref:`data analytics pipeline <data_analytics_pipeline>` or how to access its data).
+Metadata concept is assotiated with a :ref:`dataset` and holds information about its structure and type.
+This information shall be enough to determine the particular type of a dataset, and it helps to understand how to interact with a dataset in |dal_short_name| (for example, how to use it at a particular stage of :ref:`data analytics pipeline <data_analytics_pipeline>` or how to access its data).

-Metadata for all datasets shall contain:
+For each dataset, its metadata shall contain:

-- The number of rows :math:`n` and columns :math:`p` in a dataset
+- The number of rows :math:`n` and columns :math:`p` in a dataset.

-- Type of each :term:`feature` (e.g. :term:`nominal <Nominal feature>`,
+- The type of each :term:`feature` (e.g. :term:`nominal <Nominal feature>`,
-  :term:`interval <Interval feature>`)
+  :term:`interval <Interval feature>`).

-- :term:`data type` of each feature
+- The :term:`data type` of each feature (e.g. :code:`float` or :code:`double`).

-- The kind of a dataset (e.g. :ref:`table` or :ref:`data-source`)

 .. note::
   Metadata can contain both compile-time and run-time information.
 For example,